The Bao Baron of Folkestone

 “I’d been thinking about doing a supper club for a while, but it had taken me months to think of the right menu.
 When you’re a chef, it’s great to cook for friends and family, but sometimes the prices can be a bit exclusive.
 I wouldn’t want to create something that my friends could only afford to come to once.
 I spoke to the Harbour Arm team who suggested I use The Waiting Room as a location to cook and serve the club.
 When COVID kicked in, it made more sense to offer a take away option, and I’d been planning on having Bao Buns on my supper club menu.
 Funnily enough, it took me only an hour or two to get a menu of fillings for the Bao buns, and this seemed the way to go.”

 “As for the fillings, well, I’m a bit fickle!
 I like to change things around to keep me on my toes!
 It’s also important to reflect the seasons too.
+Now we’re here in Guildhall Street I have the space to play.
+And I have a griddle and so can serve my bibimbap with a fried egg on top which is how it should be done!
 Currently I’m serving a Pork Rendang – Indonesian flavours with slow-cooked pork; a smoked beef filling; a peppered broccoli one and a miso aubergine Bao.
 They all come with their own garnishes.
 The classic Bao would be the Gua Bao which is pork belly with some fermented greens on there and some toasted nuts thrown over.”

 selling like hot cakes